carmenmckie/PalmOilWebsite/README.md

 <li>
   <ul>
-    As this website is hosted internally at the University of Glasgow, the following screenshots have been included:
+    As this website is hosted internally at the University of Glasgow, a public link cannot be provided.
+Therefore the following screenshots have been included:
   </ul>
 </li>